 - Find out more: how to remortgage to a cheaper deal

 Tesco Bank: a loss for first-time buyers?

 While today’s news primarily affects Tesco’s existing customers, it could also be bad news for prospective borrowers – especially first-time buyers.

 When we explored the cashback market last week, we found that Tesco was one of the only providers to offer £1,000 cashback to first-time buyers taking out a mortgage at 90% or 95% loan-to-value.

 In truth, cashback has been the biggest attraction of a Tesco mortgage for some time, as while the supermarket’s deals were competitive, they weren’t chart-topping when it came to rates.

 Based on Moneyfacts data from last week, Tesco two-year fixed rates at 90% and 95% LTV were both around 0.25% more expensive than the market-leading rate.

 - Find out more: how to find the best mortgage deals

 If you have a Tesco Bank mortgage and want advice on your options, or you just want to remortgage to get a better rate, it can help to speak to an expert.

-A whole-of-market mortgage broker such as Which?
-Mortgage Advisers can make an expert recommendation on the best option for you.
+A whole-of-market mortgage broker can make an expert recommendation on the best option for you.